STUDY

 Our undergraduate programmes are delivered as 'block and blend', more information can be found on Why Suffolk?
 You can also watch our Block and Blend video.

-Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.
+Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record

-This module covers the principles of computer systems, hardware components, the essence of operating systems, and relevant computing-related mathematics.
-This module will provide the foundational underpinning to enable students to progress deeper into different computing specialisms, and a grasp of the history of computing, recent developments and its possible future.
+This module aims to provide you with a knowledge and understanding of the principles of computer systems, hardware components, the essence of operating systems, and relevant computing-related mathematics.
+This module will provide the foundational underpinning to enable you to progress deeper into the disciplines of computing and networking and a grasp of the history of computing, recent developments, and its possible future.
+You will gain the confidence that they can communicate with technical specialists.

 The module introduces the concepts of web design, with a focus on designing responsive websites that are targeted at mobile platforms.
-Students are introduced to HTML, CSS and JavaScript to provide them with an understanding of what goes into the front-end of modern websites.
-Using a series of case studies, students will analyse the design and layout of a range of existing sites using a number of common analysis techniques.
+You are introduced to HTML, CSS and JavaScript to provide them with an understanding of what goes into the front-end of modern websites.
+Using a series of case studies, you will analyse the design and layout of a range of existing sites using a number of common analysis techniques.

 A sufficiency of inexpensive computing power, sufficiently large datasets and a number of key theoretical advances created deep learning techniques which have facilitated a wave of accuracy increases across many computational tasks (computer vision, natural language processing, speech recognition, autonomous driving, etc.), making many applications practical.
 Deep learning is central to modern artificial intelligence.
 This module explains the underlying mathematics and techniques and how to use them to achieve similar feats of computational accuracy.